whoiscc/riog-project/Document/GameInterface.markdown

 haven't been dequeued) such kind event, the method returns `null`.
 The internal queue structure allows game to partially handle events and save the rest to following frames.
 The value of event is event-specific.
 For example, the value of per-game mouse-moving event is a dict with keys `x` and `y` indicate where the mouse is (and the values are in percentages of course).
 If there's no meaningful value for an event, it could simply be `true`.
-Use `stage%%0` as `id` to get per-game events.

 Because the interval between two on-frame calling could be longer than expect (because of slow client or pausing), the trigger event series could be surprising, e.g. mouse-entering and mouse-leaving are both triggered.
 However, some causal